Sherri writes articles on traveling. She's traveled the world and has a lot to share.

 After leaving the falls, it is time to drive to Cade's Cove.
 This scenic trip will take you through beautiful mountain scenery.
 The Cade's Cove loop will take you through time as you visit country churches, homesteads with working grist mills, and cabins.
 Enjoy this trip through the past as you visit with the ghosts of the past.

-Once you leave Cade's Cove it will time to begin the trip back to Gatlinburg.
+Once you leave Cade's Cove it will be time to begin the trip back to Gatlinburg.

 Steak and Shine